 The OWLS-II assesses written language on two scales, Reading Comprehension and Written Expression, both for ages 5 to 21.

-By pinpointing the basis for deficits in reading and writing skills, the RC/WE Scales help assess language-based learning disabilities.
+By pinpointing the basis of deficits in reading and writing skills, the RC/WE Scales help assess language-based learning disabilities.
 Together, these two scales comprise a high-level achievement test that assesses reading and written language.

 This scale uses age-based item sets, rather than basals and ceilings, to ensure that only developmentally appropriate items are administered.
-Each set includes 14 to 18 items that involve writing tasks similar to those students might encounter in the classroom.
+Each set includes 14 to 18 items that involve writing tasks similar to what students may encounter in the classroom.
 Some tasks are open-ended, asking the examinee to complete a story or write a paragraph, for example.
 Others are structured, requiring the student to fill in blanks or write a dictated sentence.
 Together, these writing tasks measure the four linguistic structures assessed by the other OWLS-II scales, as well as conventions (spelling, punctuation/capitalization, letter formation) and text structure (organization, details, cohesion).

 The examiner presents oral, written, and pictorial prompts, and examinees write their answers in a Response Booklet.
-The Record Form provides brief scoring rules for easy reference, and the Manual supplies detailed instructions and examples, as well as guidelines for a qualitative rating of select items.
+The Record Form provides brief scoring rules for reference, and the Manual supplies detailed instructions and examples, as well as guidelines for a qualitative rating of select items.
 Each Record Form includes item analysis worksheets, allowing quick and qualitative evaluation of strengths and weaknesses.